If you don’t have a floor plan to digitalise, you will need to create it manually.

 If you’re working on a real apartment plan, make sure you have all dimensions at hand.
-You wouldn’t want to realise at the end of the project, that dimensions were incorrect and the whole plan cannot be brought to life.
+You wouldn’t want to realise at the end of the project that measurements were incorrect, and the whole plan cannot be brought to life.

 There are several options: